Choosing Your First Challenge

 6. Use Technologies You Know

-Your first challenge is not the time to learn a new framework.
-Use technologies you are already comfortable with so you can focus on the build itself.
+Your first challenge isn't the time to learn a new framework.
+Use technologies you're already comfortable with so you can focus on the build itself.

-While personal preference matters, here are some popular choices for first-time Frontend Mentor users:
+While personal preference matters, here are some popular Design Challenges for your first Frontend Mentor project:

 QR Code Component